intuit/CardParts/README.md

 ### Custom Card Margins

 By default, the margins of your `CardsViewController` will match the theme's `cardCellMargins` property.
 You can change the margins for all `CardsViewController`s in your application by applying a new [theme](#themes) or setting `CardParts.theme.cardCellMargins = UIEdgeInsets(...)`.
 Alternatively, if you want to change the margins for just one `CardsViewController`, you can set the `cardCellMargins` property of that `CardsViewController`.
+To change the margin for an individual card see [`CustomMarginCardTrait`](#custommargincardtrait).
 This property will default to use the theme's margins if you do not specify a new value for it.
 Changing this value should be done in the `init` of your custom `CardsViewController`, but must occur after `super.init` because it is changing a property of the super class.
 For example:

 ```swift
 class MyCardsViewController: CardsViewController {